pytorch/xla/docs/source/learn/xla-examples.md

 General guidelines to modify your code:

 -   Replace `cuda` with `torch_xla.device()`
--   Remove progress bar, printing that would access the XLA tensor values
+-   Remove code that would access the XLA tensor values
--   Reduce logging and callbacks that would access the XLA tensor values
 -   Wrap data loader with MPDeviceLoader
 -   Profile to further optimize the code